akemin-dayo/BlueMapSkinSupport/README.md

 ## What is this?

-BlueMapOfflineSkinSupport is a plugin that allows to [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap/releases) properly acquire and display player heads for offline-mode Minecraft servers, as well as online-mode (and offline-mode) servers that allow the use of player-defined custom skins using [SkinsRestorer](https://github.com/SkinsRestorer/SkinsRestorerX/releases) or [CustomSkinsManager](https://spigotmc.org/resources/57760). (※ The use of these plugins is not required.)
+BlueMapSkinSupport is a plugin that allows [BlueMap](https://github.com/BlueMap-Minecraft/BlueMap/releases) to be able to acquire and display player heads for Minecraft servers (online-mode or offline-mode) that are using custom skin provider plugins for custom player-defined skins, as well as offline-mode Minecraft servers without any plugins installed.

+Supported custom skin provider plugins are [SkinsRestorer / SkinsRestorerX](https://github.com/SkinsRestorer/SkinsRestorerX/releases) or [CustomSkinsManager](https://spigotmc.org/resources/57760). (※ The use of these plugins is not required.)

 Player heads are generated in the exact same way as BlueMap's native player heads, and the web root directory, among other options are fully configurable.